You can read the previous post in this series here: Part 4

-The sage sent his best disciple as a messenger to King Parikshith.
+The sage sent one of his best disciples⁸ as a messenger to King Parikshith.

 “The sage forgave you, but his son couldn’t.
 We’re afraid that the curse might come true.
 Please beware of Takshaka, the king of Sarpa-s,” the messenger said to King Parikshith.

 The king repented for his act.
-More than grieving for his impending death, he shrunk up before the sage’s kindness.⁷
+More than grieving for his impending death, he shrunk up before the sage’s kindness⁹.

-Sage & his son: The sage whom Parikshith insulted was called Samika.
-And his son was Sringin.
+- Sage & his son: The sage whom Parikshith insulted was called Shamika.
+And his son was Sringi.

-Sage’s kindness: King Parikshith had insulted the sage.
-On the contrary, to help the king, the sage had broken his vow of silence, admonished his son, and sent a messenger to notify the king.
+- Sage’s kindness: King Parikshith had insulted the sage.
+To help the king, the sage had broken his vow of silence, admonished his son, and sent a messenger to notify the king.

 You can read the next part in this series here: Part 6